tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dynamics_types/mass.rst

              :language: cpp

 For a full description of available functions, see associated pages of `mass-rate models <https://tudatpy.readthedocs.io/en/latest/mass_rate.html>`_ and `thrust models <https://tudatpy.readthedocs.io/en/latest/thrust.html>`_ in the API documentation.
+For mass rate models that are not internally associated with thrust (for whatever reason), the user is recommended to use the :func:`~tudatpy.numerical_simulation.propagation_setup.mass_rate.custom_mass_rate` function.

 .. _mass_example: